vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 }
 ```

-* **Service Bus:** The use of a message broker, doesn't guarantee resilience itself, but it could help us a lot if we use it in a correct way.
+* **Service Bus:** The use of a message broker doesn't guarantee resilience itself, but it could help us a lot if we use it in a correct way.
 Usually message brokers have features to manage the *Time to live* for messages and also the *Message acknowledgment*, in our case, we're using [RabbitMQ](https://www.rabbitmq.com/) and [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-fundamentals-hybrid-solutions), both of them, offer us those capabilities.
 So, basically the *Time to live* feature allows us to keep our messages stored in the queues for a determined time and the *Message acknowledgment* feature allows us to make sure when really the consumer processed correctly the message, and then, only in that case, the message broker should get rid of that message.
-So, think about this, you could have a problem with your workers which read the queues, or clients which are subscribed to the topics, or even, those clients could receive the messages but something went wrong and the message couldn't be processed, thus, we wouldn't like to lose those messages, we would like to preserve those messages and process them successfully when we had fixed the problem or the transient error has gone.
+So, think about this, you could have a problem with your workers which read the queues, or clients which are subscribed to the topics, or even, those clients could receive the messages but something went wrong and the message couldn't be processed, thus, we wouldn't like to lose those messages, we would like to preserve those messages and process them successfully when we have fixed the problem or the transient error has gone.

 ```c#
 public class EventBusRabbitMQ : IEventBus, IDisposable